This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License

 12. All cited sources should substantially consist of articles published in current content-covered or peer-reviewed journals.
 Use the newest edition of the American Psychological Association (APA) for citation and referencing format and style.
 Do not use footnotes; rather, use endnotes if required by the discipline.

-13. The manuscript should be concise as the subject and research method permit.
+13. The manuscript should be concise as the subject and research method permits.
 Generally, it should be 4,000 to 6,000 words, single-spaced.

-PSSJ adopts a double-blind review process.
-Authors and reviewers' identities are not disclosed to ensure an objective technical review of all submitted manuscripts.
+Authors' and reviewers' identities are not disclosed to ensure an objective technical review of all submitted manuscripts.
 To facilitate an anonymized manuscript for review, the authors are requested to remove details indicating their names, affiliations, email addresses, and ORCID numbers.
-Two or three experts review an article on the research topic.

 Before accepting and declining the invitation to review the manuscript, referees are expected to consider their areas of expertise to provide quality review of the paper; potential conflict of interest in providing an independent and unbiased review; availability and commitment to meet the journal deadline; and familiarity of the double-blind review process and journal guidelines to authors.
 The referees must also agree that the manuscript they received for review must be treated as a confidential document.
 It must not be shown or discussed with others except authorized by the author/editor.
 Any ideas obtained during the peer review process will be kept confidential and will not be used for personal advantage.